 One of the most visible things here is the presence of massive astronomical globes.
-The Jesuits handcrafted them, and as you can see, their artistic value is undeniable.
+The Jesuits handcrafted them; as you can see, their artistic value is undeniable.

-Look up to the ceilings of both libraries and the incredible frescoes will never fail to make you gasp!
+Look up at the ceilings of both libraries, and the incredible frescoes will never fail to make you gasp!

-If you look closer, the frescoes have mix paintings related to science, religion, and Jesuit Saints.
+If you look closer, the frescoes have mixed paintings related to science, religion, and Jesuit Saints.

-At the Library Hall, you’ll find a display of a Romanesque Gospel.
+You’ll find a display of a Romanesque Gospel at the Library Hall.

-The interiors of both libraries have delicate designs of wood carvings that will blow your mind away.
+Both libraries’ interiors have delicate wood carvings designs that will blow your mind away.

-Don’t miss looking at the displays at the main hall that connects the two libraries.
-You’ll find interesting stuff that is worth telling a story.
+Don’t miss looking at the displays in the main hall that connects the two libraries.
+You’ll find interesting stuff that is worth telling a story about.

 And when you’re done, go to the nearby church.
-Then, walk all the way down to the city cente.
+Then, walk all the way down to the city center.
 The views of Prague will dazzle you.